stellarwp/schema/docs/indexes.md

 		'1.0.0' => function() use ( $table_name ) {
 			$columns = new Column_Collection();

-			// Using session_id as primary key (not auto-increment)
+			// Using session_id as primary key (not auto-increment).
 			$columns[] = ( new String_Column( 'session_id' ) )
 				->set_type( Column_Types::VARCHAR )
 				->set_length( 128 );